hajimen/p2ppcb_software/p2ppcb_parts_resolver/ReadMe.md

 ## Special parameters for switch_xya

 The angle, x, and y of a switch/stabilizer/PCB depend on the specifier.
-For example, ISO Enter requires right angled a switch/stabilizer/PCB.
+For example, ISO Enter requires right angled switch/stabilizer/PCB.
 `SwitchAngle`, `SwitchX`, and `SwitchY` are special parameters for the purpose.

 ## Special parameter: `Placeholder`